-Our dedicated frontline staff have benefited tremendously from the migration to the Chromebook infrastructure
+Our dedicated frontline staff has benefited tremendously from the migration to the Chromebook infrastructure.

 When you care for more than 2,000 residents across 20 retirement lodges and long-term care homes throughout Ontario, a reliable and efficient digital platform is paramount in keeping your workforce productive, connected and engaged.

 To enhance existing infrastructure and further amplify the exceptional standard of care that has become a touchstone of business, Jarlette Health Services has strategically introduced Chrome Enterprise in to its operations.

 For more than 45 years, family-owned Jarlette Health Services has focused on elevating resident comfort and care, while cultivating an atmosphere where individuals can feel at home during their retirement years.
 In tandem with its unwavering commitment to their residents, the company’s achievements in quality care has not gone unrecognized.
 Jarlette has excelled in various comprehensive continuous quality improvement programs and accreditations.

 Maintaining its commitment to excellence, the Jarlette level of quality also extends to the company’s internal relations.
 With a team of nearly 2,000 employees across all homes and lodges, the company has, and continues to, empower and develop its employees, while building and maintaining mutually rewarding professional relationships and career trajectories.

 In an effort to better equip frontline staff at its 14 long-term care homes with the right tools to enhance their professional performance, Jarlette Health Services proactively searched for better ways to collaborate and communicate across all homes and lodges, while simultaneously engaging with residents and staff to simplify technical protocol within the organization as a whole.

 Hampered by the existing framework and traditional PC systems, the IT department, along with onsite long-term care and retirement staff, were eager for a more reliable, streamlined and user-friendly approach.